 If you have not done so, select the primary page for your business:

 5. Find your client's page by typing in the name of the page

-Then, select the necessary access level you require depending on whether you need admin permissions or standard access:
+6. Select the necessary access level you require depending on whether you need Partial access or Full control

-Now, hit “Request Access” and your client will receive a notification within Facebook.
+7. Click “Request Access” and your client will receive an email, like this:

-Now to grant you access, it’s your client’s turn.
-The admin(s) of the page will see a notification in their personal Facebook account (not their Facebook Business Manager account):
+8. To grant you access, it’s your client’s turn.
+The admin(s) of the page will need to click the “Review Request in Business Manager” button and hit “Accept Request”

-Now you have page access, you can manage their Facebook page and post on it.
+Now you have page access, you can manage your client's Facebook page and post on it.

 Would have been nice to get all of this in 2 clicks, right?
 Well, with Leadsie, you can 🤩

-(3) How to get access to a client's Facebook Ad Account only (manually via Meta Business Manager)
+How to get access to a Facebook Ad Account only (manually via Meta Business Manager)

 For this method, your client does not need to have Business Manager set up, just a Facebook Ad Account.